-The City's TMP, A New Path (2013), VMC Secondary Plan and supporting focused area transportation plans and studies identified the Portage Parkway Widening and Easterly Extension to Creditstone Road as a strategic network improvement to support development within the VMC.
+The City's Transportation Master Plan, A New Path (2013), Vaughan Metropolitan Centre (VMC) Secondary Plan and supporting focused area transportation plans and studies identified the Portage Parkway Widening and Easterly Extension to Creditstone Road as a strategic network improvement to support development within the VMC.

 Portage Parkway is an east-west road from its westerly connection at Chrislea Road and is currently built to a 4-lane urban cross section (2 lanes in each direction) from Applewood Crescent to Edgeley Boulevard.
 The current right-of-way through this section is approximately 26 metres.
-East of Edgeley Boulevard to Jane Street, Portage Parkway is currently built to 2 lane urban cross section to the terminus at the signalized intersection with Jane Street.
+East of Edgeley Boulevard to Jane Street, Portage Parkway is currently built as a 2 lane urban cross section to its terminus at the signalized intersection with Jane Street.
 The right-of-way through this section is approximately 23 metres.
-Portage Parkway west to Chrislea Road features an overpass structure crossing Highway 400; a strategic connection in the City's transportation network and system that opened in late 2010.
+Portage Parkway west to Chrislea Road features an overpass structure crossing Highway 400 - a strategic connection in the City's transportation network that opened in late 2010.